bytex-solutions/snamp/docs/performance.md

 You should select the most convenient strategy based on your enterprise IT policies.
 > In most scenarios, number of monitoring & management tools are fixed in time (i.e. number of clients are fixed).
 If this is true for your enterprise then choose the second strategy.

-According with RAM calculation methodoly you may specify minimum and maximum Java memory:
+According with RAM calculation methodology you may specify minimum and maximum Java memory:
 * For Linux, go to `bin` directory inside of installed SNAMP and open `bin/setnv` and specify
 	* `export JAVA_MIN_MEM=1024m`
 	* `export JAVA_MAX_MEM=Xm`, where `X` is your calculated memory, for example `export JAVA_MAX_MEM=2424m`